w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 * design user interfaces that support text resizing without loss of content and functionality
 * design user interfaces that do not restrict the content view and operation to a single display orientation, such as portrait or landscape
 * design user interfaces that support alternatives to multipoint or path-based gestures, such as swipe or pinch
-* design user interfaces that undoing or aborting an action carried out with pointer operations
+* design user interfaces that support undoing or aborting an action carried out with pointer operations

 {%- comment -%}